OpenDog/audio-ip-spy/README.md

-# Get an audio player IP address
+# Find out the IP address of an Alexa device (with audio player)

 This project is a simple lambda service, deployed with Claudia.JS.
-It tells you the IP address of an assistant.
+It tells you the IP address of an Alexa device.
 You have to play a 250 ms item with the audio player.
 NOTE: It doesn't work in audio tags in SSML strings.

 The code is based on the binary-content example of the Claudia.JS tutorials.